Synergy Practitioners are, simply put, some of the most excellent in the area.

 Acupuncture | Family Health | Herbal Medicine

-My roots of being an East Asian Medical Practitioner, EAMP, lie in my previous profession of organic and biodynamic farming.
-For ten years my livelihood revolved around working with the land and its rhythms, bringing me a profound sense of well-being and health.
+My roots of being an East Asian Medical Practitioner, EAMP, lie in organic and biodynamic farming.
+For years my livelihood revolved around working with the land and its rhythms which brought me a profound sense of well-being and health.
 Farming opened my eyes, and heart, to the importance of working with natural rhythms.
 East Asian Medicine helps me to bring this understanding into the clinic.
 By aligning ourselves to the ebb and flows of nature we can maintain health.
 My goal is to help you do just that.

-I have found that East Asian Medicine (acupuncture, herbs, exercise, nutrition, and Qi gong) provides a map for working holistically with almost every ailment of the human body.
-Two of my particular areas of interest are anxiety/depression and fertility.
+I have found East Asian Medicine (acupuncture, herbs, exercise, nutrition, and qi gong) to provide a map for working holistically with almost every ailment.
+My special areas of interest are pain management and stress relief.

 Please feel free to contact me with any questions you may have.